 As a manager, you should always actively seek opportunities to engage your employees.
 You don't have to plan an entire spreadsheet of schedules.
 A simple 'How things are going' could be built upon with questions like: 'What's your greatest challenge at the moment?' or 'What's working well for you currently?'
 Conversations are the backbone of guiding employees, and simple open-ended questions can put a session in motion.

-You don't have to be an expert at it; neither do you have to launch a full-blown session right away.
+You don't have to be an expert at it, neither do you have to launch a full-blown session right away.
 You can start small and comfortable, then gradually explore your employee's development needs.

 3. Be trusting and open - effective coaching depends on the level of trust and openness between you as the manager and your employees.
 It would help if you aimed for as much confidence and transparency as possible.
 However, you realise your employees may not speak openly and candidly to their manager as they might talk to a role model outside the unit or organisation.

-There are many things employees will not feel comfortable discussing with their boss, and a good example is discussing its weaknesses and challenges.
+There are many things employees will not feel comfortable discussing with their boss, and a good example is discussing weaknesses and challenges.
 Whether you're their coach, employees will probably not feel comfortable discussing the abilities or skills they lack.

 Indeed, some of them have a good reason to be on guard against complete disclosures.
-It takes a lot of maturities and a sense of purpose to keep supporting an employee after disclosing a weakness that might impact the organisation's operations.
+It takes a lot of maturities and a sense of purpose to keep supporting an employee after disclosing a weakness that might impact the organization's operations.
 As a visionary coach, you must learn to improve an employee's long-term benefits over the immediate impact of skill discrepancy.
 You must also be willing to support an employee's career advancement genuinely.
 Even if it means you might lose a key performer by doing so.

 To build trust and openness between managers and employees during collaborative sessions, managers must convince employees to be open and frank with them.
 For your employees to genuinely trust that you'll not use their words against them, you'll need to build a history of not doing so.
-While employees disclose more minor issues to you, you need to encourage them and reassure them that those subjects will not be used against them.
+While employees disclose minor issues to you, you need to encourage them and reassure them that those subjects will not be used against them.

 As you create a history of integrity with smaller issues and other employees, more of them will be motivated to share deep-lying problems.
 And speak more freely about what's in their minds.
-To foster even greater trust and openness, you need to explain to them how and why being open about issues can help their career and the organisation at large.
+To foster even greater trust and openness, you need to explain to them how and why being open about issues can help their career and the organization at large.

-Strongly resist the urge to be judgemental.
+Strongly resist the urge to be judgmental.
 It's very natural to be when someone tells you stuff about themselves that you think shouldn't be so.
 However, you must be professional and aim to avoid breaking the pattern of openness between you and your team members.

 4. Be constructive and give feedback - mentoring isn't just a one to three times event where you explain to your mentees what they need to do to succeed.
 Instead, it is a continuous engagement process.
 You tell your mentees what they need to do, observe as they do it, give them feedback, offer valuable inputs, rinse, and repeat.

 This is the only way to build your mentee's abilities gradually, strength, and confidence.
 Several scientific research pieces have proven that feedback is a helpful tool to get what you want from people.
-Your mentees need to know how they're fairing and often need to hear they're on a path of sustained improvement.
+Your mentees need to know how they're faring and often need to hear they're on a path of sustained improvement.
 They need positive reinforcement alongside corrective guidance.

 Researchers say the magic ratio of positivity and negativity within which people can thrive is 3:1.
 That's right; science says you need three times as much positivity in your life as negativity.
 To help your mentees thrive, you'll need to give them streams of positive reinforcement.
 It is like fuel that pushes people to keep improving on something they're working hard to improve on.